paulieguk/LDW-JUN22/Content/instructions-003.md

 Launch and enter the Lab, signing in with the credentials provided on the resource tab.

-Notice you cannot do anything, when you entered Azure showed an error.
+Notice you cannot do anything, when you entered Azure it might have showed a subscription error.
 If you navigate anywhere Azure just trys to get you to sign up for a trial.

  - End the Lab